-Holeopen Bay East is situated on the southwest coast of Ireland about fifteen miles southwest of Cork Harbour.
-The bay is immediately northeast of the Old Head of Kinsale and it offers a remote and secluded anchorage but it is not possible to land here.
+Holeopen Bay East is situated on the southwest coast of Ireland, about fifteen miles southwest of Cork Harbour and immediately northeast of the Old Head of Kinsale.
+It offers a remote and secluded passage anchorage but it is not possible to land here.

 The bay provides a tolerable anchorage that is protected from conditions with a westerly component.
-Access is straightforward as it is completely open and absent of any obstructions.
+Daylight access is straightforward as it is completely open and absent of any obstructions.

 Keyfacts for Holeopen Bay East